born2net/mediaArduino/README.md

 Now that the Arduino is on your WIFI or Ethernet network, you will need to know it's IP address.
 The best way to figure this out is to install the Arduino IDE, from: http://arduino.cc/en/Main/Software

-Once installed, connect the Arduino to your PC or Mac via USB cable and in the Arduino IDE select, Tools > Port to see it's new IP address.
+Next, connect the Arduino to your PC or Mac via USB cable.

+Inside Arduino IDE, select the board type from: Tools > Board > Arduino Yun

+Next, select Tools > Port to see it's new IP address that the Arduino received from your local network.

 <img src="http://www.digitalsignage.com/_images/ardsc1.png"/>